-Occasionally it’s a good idea to step back from your environment and look at different areas that might have parallel, applicable lessons.
+Occasionally it’s a good idea to step back from your environment and look at different arenas which might have parallel, applicable lessons.
 It’s helpful to see similarities in those other worlds in order to make your understanding of what needs to be improved and Succeeding in the Market.

 So, for today’s article, we’re going to borrow some lessons from the great tennis legend Roger Federer.
 In his quest towards mastering the skill of tennis, he had to overcome many different mental obstacles.

-Early on his career, Federer mentioned that there were days he couldn’t get himself up and moving towards his goals.
-He would beat himself up for it.
-Also, he accepted that every day could not be a burst of energy and motivation.
+Early on his career, Roger mentioned that there were days he just couldn’t get himself up and going towards his goals.
+But rather than beat himself up for it, he accepted that every day can’t be expected to be a burst of energy and motivation.

-This happens in trading too.
-Developing your trading skills will take time – the learning curve is long.
-It is okay to feel defeated after a loss or less energetic after a sleepless night.
-Ups and downs are a natural process of learning, improving, and mastering any subject or skill.
+Developing your trading skills will take time and the learning curve is long.
+It’s ok to feel a little bit defeated after a loss or less energetic after a sleepless night.
+Ups and downs are a natural process of learning, improving and mastering any subject or skill.

 Related to the first tip on this list, if you have an intention to become great at anything, be prepared to commit for the long run.

 If you’re getting into trading because you want to make a pile of money, be ready to be disappointed early on.
 Trading is a skill that takes months and years to cultivate and perfect.
-Early on in your career, you may feel confused or lost.
-This is normal.
+Early on in your trading career, you may feel confused or lost.
+It’s OK to feel this way.

 As you progress, your goals and desires will become more clear to you.
 As long as there is a small spark constantly inside of you, pushing you in the direction of your goals, you can succeed.

-Why are you trading? what exactly do you want to gain from trading?
-Come up with clear answers for these questions and incorporate the answers into your trading plan.
+Why are you trading and what exactly do you want to gain from trading?
+Come up with clear, long thought out answers for these questions and incorporate the answers into your trading plan.

-With a clear and defined goal, it will be easier to stick to the plan and stay on the path towards your ultimate trading life.
+With a clear and defined goal, it will be easier to stick to the trading plan, trust it and stay on the path towards your ultimate trading life.

-Federer refers to the duality of success and failure as fire vs ice.
-In moments where everything is going well and he is succeeding, he likens to the feeling to fire.
-He is alive with energy, heat, and excitement.
-It pushes him towards his goals.
-On the days when he does not feel that way, he feels the opposite – frozen, still ice with no energy to move.
+In his understanding, Roger refers to the duality of success and failure as fire versus ice.
+In moments where everything is going well and he is succeeding, he likens the feeling to fire.
+He is alive with the energy and heat and it excites and pushes him towards his goals.
+On the opposite side, days that don’t turn out in his favor are referred to as ice.

 As traders, we experience the same.
-The feeling of winning trades and continually succeeding in the market feels like a fireball of energy pushing us to work harder and harder in order to succeed more and more.
+The feeling of winning trade and continually succeeding in the market can feel like a fireball of energy pushing us to work harder and harder in order to succeed more and more.

-But when a bad trade happens, it can be paralyzing.
+But when a bad trade comes, it can be paralyzing.
 All of our momentum can freeze up and stop.
-The key is to find more fire in those moments and thaw out the icy buildup.
+The key is to find more fire in those moments and thaw out the ice buildup.

 In the case of trading, if you trust yourself, you’ll ultimately trust your trading plan.
-We’ve written at length on the importance of your trading plan, so if you need to go back and review, please do.
+We’ve written at length on the importance of your trading plan, so if you need to go back and review it, please do.

-If you have a solid understanding and grip on what your plan is to Succeeding in the market and you are disciplined enough to execute the plan faithfully, you need to have trust in the trading plan.
+In short, if you know you have a solid understanding and grip on what your plan is to Succeeding in the market and you are disciplined enough to execute the plan faithfully, you need to have trust in the trading plan.
 A trade might miss here and there but over the long run, sticking to your trading plan is what is important.
 If you begin to doubt yourself, you will stumble and quickly find yourself lost.

-Even a mentor, Federer, admits to being nervous at times.
-His method for overcoming these negative emotions is to let go and trust in his talent and preparation.
+Even a legend like Roger admits to getting nervous at times.
+His method for overcoming these negative emotions is to let go and trust his talent and preparation.
 The same should apply to you if you find yourself agonizing or anxiously fearing potential market movements.

-When we watch Federer on the court, we’re only seeing the tip of all of the incredibly grueling work he had put in prior to that moment on television.
-We don’t see the endless hours of balls hit into the net or practice serves to miss the box.
+When we watch Roger on the tennis court, we’re only seeing the tip of all of the incredibly grueling work he had put in prior to that moment on television.
+We don’t see the endless hours of balls hit into the net or practice serves missing the box.

 As you trade, you too will fail.
 It is an undeniable part of trading and the sooner you learn to accept it and learn from your mistakes the better.
 When you accept failure as part of the journey to success, it becomes easier to extract positive lessons from the missteps.

-Federer stresses to his audience to always try our best.
-If we succeed while trying our best, we will then know we’ve earned something special.
+Finally, Roger tells us to always try our best.
+If we succeed while trying our best, we know we’ve earned something special.
 If we fail while not giving 100% then there is no one to blame for our failure but ourselves.

 If you do give 100%, there is never any reason to doubt yourself or fall into a retrospective pity party as to why things didn’t work out.
-There is much pleasure in knowing that you have tried your best.
-If you fail while doing so, go back to your trading plan and see what needs to be changed or tweaked.
+There is much pleasure in knowing you tried your best.
+If you fail while doing so, go back to your trading plan, trust it and see what needs to be changed or tweaked.
 If you need to learn more, do so.
 Whatever it takes, pick yourself up and give it the best effort you can.